 The primary objectives of the TSPNL from CHL are to measure formation sigma, bulk density, and neutron porosity in cased boreholes and in LWD drill collars in open hole.These values are diffusion corrected and borehole compensated.
-The underling physical model andits software are based on the little known US Patent 3,818,225.
-During publication of this 1974patent, its claims remained intact, but the main text was incredibly mangled making its teachingsvirtually impossible to follow or to understand.
+The underling physical model is based on the little known US Patent 3,818,225.
+During publication of this 1974patent, its claims remained intact, but the main text was incredibly mangled making its teachingsvirtually impossible to follow or to implement.

 This patent in turn was based on the GeneralizedAsymptotic Age Model (GAAM) as found in "DIFFUSION MEASUREMENTS WITH PULSED NEUTRON SOURCES" byG. von Dardel and N. G. Sjostrand in Progress in Nuclear Energy, Series I, Physics and Mathematics,Vol. II, p.
 183-221, 1958.

 The van Cittert Displacement process advocated in this section for the TSPNL toolcalibration in a 100% water bath + casing is a new procedure that goes well beyondthe original concepts of this patent; similarly, density measurements were also not contemplated.
 These newer procedures are supported by extensive Monte Carlo modeling using MCNP.